t0mk/rocketreport/README.md

 ## Build

 If you want to change code and test, just do `make build`.
-Interoperable static build that works on various Linux distros is a bit more complicated because there's some C crypto in dependencies (or RP smartnode that I'm using).
+Interoperable static build that works on various Linux distros is a bit more complicated because there's some C crypto in dependencies (I use code from RP smartnode).
 It's in makefile, so just do `make static-build.

 ## Telegram bot